dmpstats/Cluster_Importance_Scoring/README.md

 ## Description

-Assigns importance scores to spatial clusters of animals based on various cluster properties, including the incidence of feeding events.with plans for a more advanced classification approach in the near future.
+Assigns importance scores to spatial clusters of track locations based on various cluster properties, including the incidence of feeding events.with plans for a more advanced classification approach in the near future.

 ## Documentation